 And for what it’s worth, Gina’s skin does look pretty amazing these days.
 Compared to six months ago, her skin looks more radiant and rested, like she just returned from a wellness retreat.

 2. There really is something in the water.
-Icelandic skin care rituals include geothermal baths to rejuvenate skin and calm the mind.
+Icelandic skincare involves geothermal baths to rejuvenate the mind and skin.

 Research shows that geothermal water heals the mind and body, which is one reason geothermal baths are so popular in Iceland.
 Geothermal water contains minerals that calm inflammation, eczema, psoriasis, and other skin ailments.
 Plus, sulfur and other minerals revive dull skin, improve texture and tone, smooth fine lines, and hydrate skin.